Initiative

 Initiative is a game mode designed to support turn-based play where the actions of the participants are performed in a controlled order.

 If the host determines that an encounter would benefit from the structure of turn-based play, they can declare Initiative.
-Players are required to stop their current activity and only proceed using rounds and turns based on a specific turn order.
-Turn-based initiative ensures that every character gets a fair opportunity to perform actions in a structured sequence.
+Players must stop their current activity and only proceed using rounds and turns based on a specific turn order.
+The turn-based Initiative ensures that every character gets a fair opportunity to perform actions in a structured sequence.

 Rounds